jswithalex/BACE_Summer_2015/week1/outline.md

 **Introductions:**

-  + your name and what you hope to get out of this course
+  + your name, anything you want to mention with regard to your programming/ web background, and what you hope to get out of this course
   + a little bit about me

 **Course Structure:**